mladenb/sql-query-builder/README.md

 @0 = "John"
 ```

-and the second query, `joinSqlQuery`, would look like:
+and the second query, `joinSql`, would look like:

 ```sql
 SELECT [User].[Id], [User].[Name], [User].[Age]